napeits/frstack/README.md

 ## Implementation Notes

-* The guest is Centos 7.
+* The guest is Centos 7 (Fedora 20 also works).
 The scripts assume the use of systemd - so this should work on other distros that also support systemd.
 * For consistency between environments a forgerock user is created ("fr" - because no one likes to type long names).
 Most services run under this account.